ethannicholas/Frost/docs/gettingStarted.md

 "Hello, World!"
 ---------------

-Once you have built `pandac` and verified that it works, add its directory to your path and create a simple Panda program:
+Once you have built `frostc` and verified that it works, add its directory to your path and create a simple Frost program:

     method main() {
         Console.printLine("Hello, World!")
     }

-Save this file as `hello.panda`.
+Save this file as `hello.frost`.
 Now compile and run it:

-    $ pandac hello.panda
+    $ frostc hello.frost
     $ ./hello
     Hello, World!

-Congratulations, you have successfully run your first Panda program!
-See the [overview](overview.html) for a rundown of Panda's basic features.
+Congratulations, you have successfully run your first Frost program!
+See the [overview](overview.html) for a rundown of Frost's basic features.